-There are some companies that mail order insurance plans.
+There are some companies that mail order final expense life insurance plans.
 Be wary.
 Read the small print.
-Some of them have premiums that increase every five years, so by the time you are in your seventies and eighties, the coverage is least affordable.
+Some of them have premiums that increase every five years, so by the time you are in your seventies and eighties, the coverage is no longer affordable.
 Some of them have policies that end at age eighty.

 It's almost impossible to find accurate quotes on the internet for this type of coverage.
 Most insurance calculators are for term life only.
 We don't suggest you try to find prices on your own.